 - Place cream in a small pot and bring to a simmer.
 Add the cream into the chocolate.
 Cover the bowl and set aside for 5 minutes.

 - After 5 minutes, use a wire whisk to whisk the ganache together gently, until all the chocolate has melted and the mixture is smooth.
 Let cool until thickened before spreading onto the cooled cupcakes.
-(You can chill the ganache faster in the refrigerator, checking and stirring it every 10 to 15 minutes).
+(You can also chill the ganache faster in the refrigerator, but make sure to check and stir it every 10 minutes).

 - Cupcakes recipe adapted from White Velvet Butter Cake from The Cake Bible by Rose Levy Beranbaum